-After having interned at The Center for Sexual Pleasure and Health for two fruitful summers, this May Brittany graduated from Vassar College with degrees in English and Women’s Studies.
-As she begins applying for jobs and tiptoeing my way into adulthood, Brittany believes she will take with her the experiences she gained as an intern.
+After having interned at The Center for Sexual Pleasure and Health for two fruitful summers, Brittany graduated from Vassar College with degrees in English and Women’s Studies in 2012.
 Primarily, Brittany worked keeping up on the Center’s website, reviewing scientific articles, products, and books.
 She learned more than just the ins and outs of wordpress, however.
 She learned to keep an open mind with regards to the delicate intricacies of sexuality and how to work with people from diverse backgrounds.
-Though ultimately Brittany plans to not end up pursuing further work in the realm of sexuality education, the CSPH has augmented her already immense respect for sex-positive organizations.
-She is proud to say she helped such an influential and admirable organization gain footing in a time when sexuality is being trampled upon by certain factions of the population.
-Brittany values her time spent meeting interesting people, learning fascinating scientific facts, and even the hours spent watching the squirm-worthy videos that still makes her blush to think about.
+Currently, she is using these skills and values in New Orleans, Louisiana, where she is getting her Masters in Social Work from Tulane University.
+She is doing her clinical field placement at Eden House, a residential facility for women wishing to leave prostitution.
+In her spare time she performs standup, improv and sketch comedy.

 Elizabeth Watt is a graduate student at The Chicago School of Professional Psychology in Chicago, Illinois.
 She is currently working on her Doctorate degree in Clinical Psychology and plans to move to the Pacific Northwest for her doctoral internship.
 In addition to her degree, Elizabeth is working towards her official sex therapist certification from the American Association of Sexuality Educators, Counselors, and Therapists (AASECT).
 She is a member of the Junior Board of Mental Health America of Illinois (MHAI), a student member of AASECT and the Society for Sex Therapy and Research (SSTAR), and an active member of her school’s PRIDE group.
 Elizabeth joined the Center as a Research Intern in the fall of 2011.
 Her main duties included drafting film and book reviews and research article critiques for The CSPH website’s “Sexual Studies” column, which she still does on a volunteer basis.
 She also helped to develop The CSPH’s “Map of Campus Gender & Sexuality Groups,” a comprehensive map of U.S. college and university organizations tackling issues of sexuality and gender and the first inclusive listing of the vast array of student and college involvement in the fields of sex-positivity and education.
 Elizabeth loved working with The Center and all of its staff and volunteers to help provide information and resources to the public about the latest research in sexual health.
 She is a supporter of sex-positive clinical treatment and education and intends to be an advocate of these in her future professional practice.